Alderney is the closest Channel Island to the South Coast of England and in 1936, had the first operational airport in the Channel Islands.

 Alderney continues to be a popular destination with flights scheduled daily to and from Southampton and Guernsey.
 The main airline for the island is Aurigny whose name derives from the local dialect meaning "Alderney".

-For more information on Alderney go to: www.visitalderney.com
+For more general information on Alderney go to: www.visitalderney.com

-For more information on the fees & charges at Alderney Airport, download our Alderney Airport fees & charges document.
+For more information on the fees & charges at Alderney Airport, please view our Alderney Airport fees & charges document.

 At the Airport

-The Alderney Pantry café serves snacks and non-alcoholic drinks.
-The café also sells Duty Free goods including alcohol, tobacco, cosmetics, perfumes and of course, a wide range of souvenirs and locally made products.
+The Aviator Café at the Alderney Airport passenger terminal serves a range of hot and cold food and drink options to suit all tastes.
+The café also sells Duty Free goods including alcohol and tobacco products.
+It also sells cosmetics, perfumes and a wide range of souvenirs and locally made products.

 Transport & Directions